Mikej81/bigip_to_xc_faq/docs/source/index.rst

 #.
 Access services that require Match Across.

    * DTLS - SSLVPN
-   * PCOIP - VDI BLAST works fine
+   * PCOIP - HTML5 BLAST works fine

+   .. note:: Most VPN Providers allow you to disable UDP/DTLS and force TCP, this works fine.

 #.
 NTLM

-.. note:: There are some workable use-cases around Federated Authentication and proxy/service chaining.
+.. warning:: With the deprecation of NTLM Announced by Microsoft, it is recommend that all customers move to Kerberos, if at all possible.

 Tools
 =====